aspose-total/Aspose.Total-Products/total/en/java/conversion/docx-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOCX to XLSM via Java or Online App" h2="On Premise Java API to convert DOCX to XLSM without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Converting a DOCX file to XLSM can be done quickly and easily with the help of Aspose.Total for Java.
+Aspose.Total for Java is a comprehensive suite of APIs that provide powerful document manipulation and conversion capabilities.
+It includes Aspose.Words for Java, a feature-rich API for manipulating and converting documents, and Aspose.Cells for Java, an API for creating and manipulating spreadsheets.

+The process of converting a DOCX file to XLSM involves two steps.
+First, you can use Aspose.Words for Java to export the DOCX file to HTML.
+This is done by simply loading the DOCX file into the API and then calling the save method with the HTML format as the output.

+Once the DOCX file has been converted to HTML, you can then use Aspose.Cells for Java to convert the HTML to XLSM.
+This is done by loading the HTML file into the API and then calling the save method with the XLSM format as the output.

-You can converting DOCX to XLSM via [Aspose.Total for Java](https://products.aspose.com/total/java/) is a simple two step process.
-By using feature-rich, document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can export DOCX to HTML.
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLSM.
+The entire process of converting a DOCX file to XLSM with Aspose.Total for Java is simple and straightforward.
+It only requires two steps and can be completed in a matter of minutes.
+With the help of Aspose.Total for Java, you can quickly and easily convert DOCX files to XLSM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}